6 Things Every Woman Should Know About Breast Cancer

 Clear negative emotions by metabolizing, reframing, and releasing them!
-(See my podcast on iTunes, Your High Vibration Life Podcast, Episode 3 and 4 on this topic.)
+(See my podcast on iTunes, Vibe with Robyn Openshaw.
+Episode 3 and Episode 4 are particularly helpful on this topic.)

 Decide that you matter, and don’t “do for others” entirely at your own expense.
 Take care of you.
-Your families don’t need you to be a martyr.
-In fact, they need to learn from you about boundaries, about self esteem, and about living life in joy.
+Your family doesn’t need you to be a martyr.
+In fact, they need to learn from you about boundaries, about self-esteem, and about living life in joy.
 Your feelings matter.
 How others treat you matters.
 Your self-esteem matters.
 Your health matters.
 It’s not “selfish.”
 YOU MATTER.

 We All Have Cancer

-Surgery, chemo, and radiation are not the “right” way to treat cancer; they are simply an option, and a monopoly in the Western medical world where “Standard of Care” is dictated by insurance codes.
+Surgery, chemo, and radiation are not the “right” way to treat cancer; they are simply options, given a monopoly in the Western medical world where “Standard of Care” is dictated by insurance codes.

-In most diagnoses, there is no urgency: a cancer has been growing for an average of 8 years when it has been detected.
-Slow down, breathe, research, and learn, before making panicked decision.
+In most diagnoses, there is no urgency; a cancer has been growing for an average of 8 years when by the time it’s detected.
+Slow down, breathe, research, and learn before making panicked decision.
 You have time.